 "Mom," Jirō says, finishing his descent down the stairs.
-He passes his son over to Izumi and walks over to Ino, hugging her and giving her a kiss on the cheek; unlike Michio, who has inherited his father's height, Jirō doesn't have to bend over to accomplish this feat.
+He passes his son over to Izumi and walks over to Ino, hugging her and giving her a kiss on the cheek; unlike Michio, who has inherited his father's height, Jirō doesn't have to bend over to accomplish this task.
 "What're you doing here?"

 "I came to visit Aoki!
 It's been so long…"

 Jirō blinks again.
 "We only got out of the hospital last week…"